Whether you are about to enter the world of work or you are looking for a change of career, the aviation industry could be the one for you.

 1. Broaden your knowledge and CV

 To work in aviation, especially the manufacturing side of it, you will almost certainly require a degree.
-Now don’t let this put you off because there is plenty of fascinating things to learn, and if you are someone who is keen to study and discover new things, then this could be perfect.
+Now don’t let this put you off because there is plenty of fascinating things to learn at a flight school, and if you are someone who is keen to study and discover new things, then this could be perfect.
 Having a degree can widen your opportunities in the sector and graduates are in high demand.